asterisk/documentation/docs/Configuration/Channel-Drivers/WebSocket.md

 - The channel driver will send this notification when it connects to the app or the app connects to it.<br>
 Example: `MEDIA_START connection_id:e226e283-c90a-4ea9-9e37-389000b9ef47 channel:WebSocket/connectionid format:ulaw optimal_frame_size:160`<br>
 Not only does this notification contain the optimal frame size and format, it also contains the channel name and connection id which you can use to correlate incoming connections from the driver to channels you've created.

+`DTMF_END`

+- The channel driver will send this notification when DTMF_END frames are received from the core.
+The format will be `DTMF_END digit:n` where `n` is the DTMF digit.

 `MEDIA_XOFF`